DataDog/hiring-engineers/test.md

 <br>
 <br>

-<h3>6.
-Connect back to the Vagrant box and execute the solution code in the terminal with ddtrace.<h3>
+** 6. Connect back to the Vagrant box and execute the solution code in the terminal with ddtrace.

 <br>